Kequc/knex-stringcase/README.md

 const options = knexStringcase(configFromKnexReadme);
 const db = knex(options);
 ```

-All regular knex config options are unchanged.
-The two that this library decorates are extended and work as though you passed them directly.

 The two knex config options this library overrides are `postProcessResponse` and `wrapIdentifier`.
 If you provide those options they will be run after string conversion has already taken place.
 If you wish to run before conversion has taken place use `beforePostProcessResponse` and `beforeWrapIdentifier` instead.